CollinsU99/ticket-lifecycle/README.md

 </p>

 <h1>osTicket: Post-Install Configuration</h1>
-This tutorial provides a step-by-step guide to the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
+This lab provides a step-by-step guide to the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.

 <h2>Environments and Technologies Used</h2>